hollystandring/dwm-bar/README.md

 exec dwm
 ```
 ## Customizing
-dwm-bar is completley modular, meaning you can mix and match functions to your hearts content.
+dwm-bar is completely modular, meaning you can mix and match functions to your heart's content.
 It's functions are located in the bar-functions/ subdirectory and included in dwm_bar.sh
-If you want to make your own function, for example dwm_myfunction.sh, you should create it in the bar-functions/ subdirectory before including it in dwm_bar.sh and adding it to the xsetroot command:
+If you want to make your own function, for example, dwm_myfunction.sh, you should create it in the bar-functions/ subdirectory before including it in dwm_bar.sh and adding it to the xsetroot command:
 ```
 # Import the modules
 . "$DIR/bar-functions/dwm_myfucntion"